 Acquisition related costs amounted to AED 1,807 thousand were expensed during the year and are included in general and administrative expenses.
 From the date of acquisition, Twafq contributed revenue of AED 47,638 thousand and net profit of AED 51,813 thousand towards the operations of the Group.
-If the acquisition had taken place at the beginning of the year, revenue of the Group would have been higher by AED 15,062 thousand and net profit would have been higher by AED 15,062 thousand and net profit would have been higher by AED 15,062 thousand and net profit would have been higher by AED 15,062 thousand and net profit would have been higher by AED 15,062 thousand and net profit would have been higher by AED 15,062 thousand and net profit would have been higher by AED 15,062 thousand and net profit would have been higher by AED 5,181 thousand.
+If the acquisition had taken place at the beginning of the year, revenue of the Group would have been higher by AED 15,062 thousand and net profit would have been higher by AED 5,181 thousand.
 The net assets recognised in these consolidated financial statements were based on a provisional assessment of their fair values.